Can't find what you're looking for? We're here to help.Live Chat

 For a full list of fields you can export, check out our data export help center article.

-FixList’s Pre-Appraisals are comprehensive analyses that provide additional in-depth information about a particular property of interest with statistics about the surrounding area.
+FixList’s automated Market Reports are comprehensive analyses that provide additional in-depth information about a particular property of interest with statistics about the surrounding area.

 FixList makes it possible to obtain reports quickly and easily by neighborhood, a ¼ mile radius, and even your own defined boundary!
 All charts, graphs, maps, and narrative are then tailored to the geography you’ve selected.